WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

 ```
 By default the apps do not have access to the internet.
 Learn more about Android permissions [here](https://developer.android.com/guide/topics/permissions/overview)

-Open `app/build.gradle` and add all these dependencies or libraries inside `dependencies {}`, yes we will need them all :)
+Open `app/build.gradle` and add all these dependencies or libraries inside `dependencies {}`, yes we will need them all :smile:
 ```
  implementation 'com.squareup.retrofit2:retrofit:2.5.0'
     implementation 'com.squareup.retrofit2:converter-moshi:2.5.0'